puppetlabs/puppet-docs/source/learning/variables.markdown

       block of code
     }

-The else and any number of elsif statements are optional.
+* The `else` and any number of `elsif` statements are optional.
+* The blocks of code for each condition can contain any Puppet code.
+* The conditions can be any fragment of Puppet code that resolves to a boolean true/false value, including [expressions][], [functions][] that return values, and variables.
+Follow the links for more detailed descriptions of expressions and functions.

+[functions]: /puppet/latest/reference/lang_functions.html
+[expressions]: /puppet/latest/reference/lang_expressions.html

+An example `if` statement:

 {% highlight ruby %}
-    if $is_virtual == 'true' {
+    if str2bool("$is_virtual") {
       service {'ntpd':
         ensure => stopped,
         enable => false,